-The Safety Manager or appropriate Plant Quality Representative is responsible for ensuring the development and coordination of the internal and external communication programs.
-Included in the decisions are: what will be communicated, when to communicate, with whom to communicate, and how to communicate.
-Compliance obligations are taken into account when establishing a communication process.
+The EHS Manager is responsible for ensuring the development and coordination of the internal and external communication programs.
+Included in the decisions are what will be communicated, when to communicate, with whom to communicate, and how to communicate.
+Compliance obligations are considered when establishing a communication process.
 We must also ensure that environmental information communicated is consistent with other information within the EMS and that it is reliable.
 Relevant communications shall be responded to and recorded.